m-onz/algoholic/README.md

 ## author

-This library was created and currently maintained by Stephen Monslow.
+This library was created and currently maintained by [m-onz](https://m-onz.net) a.k.a.
+Stephen Monslow.

 ## listen